emiliehwolf/100-days-of-code/log.md

 ### Day 6: May 21, 2017, Sunday, 2:36AM

 Plodding away on the remaining lecture videos and SWIRL practice assignments for Week 3 of Exploratory Data Analysis.
 Wish I could have gotten more done the last few days, but my personal life was more important.
 Will stay on track!

+### Day 7, May 22, 2017, Monday, 3:25AM

+Finished the SWIRL tutorials on Hierarchical Clustering, K-Means Clustering, Dimension Reduction, and a real-world clustering example.
+[Here's a link to the tutorial on GitHub.](https://github.com/DataScienceSpecialization/courses/blob/master/04_ExploratoryAnalysis/clusteringExample/index.md)